Patrick Kluivert

 Patrick Stephan Kluivert (/nl/; born 1 July 1976) is a Dutch football coach and former player.
 As a player, he played as a striker for Ajax, Barcelona and the Netherlands national team.
-He is considered one of the best Dutch strikers of all time.

 He was part of Ajax's Golden Generation of the 1990s, scoring the winner in the 1995 UEFA Champions League Final at the age of 18.
 He spent six years with Spanish club Barcelona, where he scored 124 goals from 249 appearances.
 He formed a successful partnership with Rivaldo, and won the Spanish La Liga championship of 1999.

 Kluivert played for the Netherlands national team from 1994 to 2004.
 With 40 goals in 79 appearances, he is the fourth highest goalscorer for the Oranje.
 He played in three European Championships and the 1998 FIFA World Cup, and was joint top scorer at Euro 2000, where he scored five goals.
 In 2004, he was named in the FIFA 100, a list of the 125 greatest living footballers chosen by Pelé as part of FIFA's centenary observances.

-Kluivert began his coaching career as an assistant at AZ and NEC, as well as in Australia with the Brisbane Roar, before managing Jong Twente to a national title in the Dutch reserves league.
-He was an assistant to Louis van Gaal with the Dutch team that finished third at the 2014 FIFA World Cup in Brazil.
-In 2015, he took over as head coach of the Curaçao national team for the country's 2018 FIFA World Cup qualifying and the 2017 Caribbean Cup qualifying campaigns.
+Kluivert began his coaching career as an assistant at AZ and NEC, as well as the Brisbane Roar, before managing Jong Twente to a national title in the Dutch reserves league.
+He was an assistant to Louis van Gaal with the Dutch team that finished third at the 2014 FIFA World Cup.
+In 2015, he took over as head coach of the Curaçao national team.
 He then served as a sporting director for Paris Saint-Germain, as well as coaching the Ajax A1 (under-19) team in 2016 and assisting Clarence Seedorf for the Cameroon national team in 2018.
-Only days after leaving Cameroon in July 2019, he served as the academy director of FC Barcelona until his brief return to Curaçao as interim coach on May 2021.
-Two years later, Kluivert also served as head coach of Turkish side Adana Demirspor before becoming head coach of Indonesia on January 2025, although his tenure was ended by mutual consent after nine month in charge.
+After leaving Cameroon in July 2019, he served as the academy director of Barcelona until his brief return to Curaçao as interim coach in May 2021.
+Kluivert was head coach of Turkish side Adana Demirspor in 2023 and the Indonesia national team in 2025.

 Early life

 Kluivert was born on 1 July 1976 in Amsterdam, Netherlands.
 His father, Kenneth Kluivert, was a professional football player from Suriname, and his mother was born in Curaçao.
 Kluivert learned to play football on the street.
 After a year at football club Schellingwoude, he joined the Ajax Youth Academy at the age of seven.

-He played several different positions as a youth, including defender.
+He played several different positions as a youth, including as a defender.
 He was strong in technique, football intelligence, and speed, but was considered too impulsive.
 Kluivert played for the Dutch national teams under-15, under-16 and under-17.